grisreyesrios/Coding-Exercises-Challenges/Daily-Coding-Problem/Problem2/README.md

 Implement run-length encoding and decoding.
 You can assume the string to be encoded have no digits and consists solely of alphabetic characters.
 You can assume the string to be decoded is valid.

+### Output

+*With the driver function implemented in the algorithm, the output when you run it on the terminal is:*

+❮img src="Daily-Coding-Problem"/Images/result.PNG" width="100" ❯</img>